guillaumewuip/guillaumewuip.github.io/_posts/2021-01-29-design-system-crazy.md

 image: /assets/img/design-system-schizophrenia-diagram.png

-excerpt: "Discussing the cost of the status quo of promoting a Design System but but organizing the company for it"
+excerpt: "Discussing the cost of the status quo of promoting a Design System but not organizing the company for it"

 ---